endemic/nathandemick.com/_posts/2005-03-10-stupid-story.markdown

   date_gmt: '2005-03-13 01:58:08 -0500'
   content: no... never.
 ---
-<p>No pictures today, but I thought I'd regale you all with (what I consider) kind of a humorous story.</p>
+No pictures today, but I thought I'd regale you all with (what I consider) kind of a humorous story.

-<p>When I first got to Japan, I started teaching the next day.
+When I first got to Japan, I started teaching the next day.
 Of course, I'm a bit nervous, but trying to act cool about it.
 When I go into the office, I get introduced as the new teacher, of course.
 In Japanese, "kore wa atarashi sensei desu."
 Then the (all female) staff members start saying "kawaisou desune?"
-I recognize "kawaii," which means "cute," and am thinking I've already made a bit hit in the ol' office.
+I recognize "kawaii," which means "cute," and am thinking I've already made a big hit in the ol' office.
 Now, here comes the grammar: usually the "~sou desu" ending means "looks like/seems like~" (e.g. "muzukashisou" is "seems difficult," "oishisou" is "looks delicious").
 Bearing this in mind, you would THINK "kawaisou" means "cute looking," and if you thought that, you would be wrong.
-It actually means "pitiful" or "pathetic."</p>
+It actually means "pitiful" or "pathetic."

-<p>In reality, everyone was trying to sympathize with the fact that I had to teach with no training.
-Ha ha ha, I felt pretty dumb.</p>
+In reality, everyone was trying to sympathize with the fact that I had to teach with no training.
+Ha ha ha, I felt pretty dumb.